Tile Staircase Ideas Enliven Your Stairs with Stunning Tile Designs

 Benefit from Natural Stones

 Or, for luxury lovers, marble is a great material for stair risers.
 Pristine white marble brings a fairytale aura, for example.
-To achieve a more dramatic and striking look, marble with pronounced veins can be suitable for clad the risers.
+To achieve a more dramatic and striking look, marble with pronounced veins can be employed to clad the risers.
 Likewise, black granite adds a sophisticated touch, oozing opulence with a dramatic impact on the overall look.
 For those looking for an industrial and masculine flair, the black granite is again a great option for finishing the design with a classy touch.

 Why not Paint the Risers?